Breeding Discus Part 8

 Posted on

-Previously we went over how to artificially raise the fry.
-Now we will go over raising the fry naturally.
-Next we will go over growing out the baby discus.
+In our last installment for breeding Discus we went over how to raise the fry artificially.
+We will now go over raising the fry naturally as Discus do in the Wild.
+Then we will go over growing out the baby Discus to be healthy and grow fast.

-Growing out fry requires very little work on your part.
-The parents do all of the work for you.
-Unfortunately, it is very common for the parents to eat the babies, so most breeders artificially raise the fry.
+Growing out the Discus babies requires very little work on your part.
+The breeder pair will do all of the work for you.
+One problem is that it is very common for the parents to eat the babies.
+If your pair easts the fry you should consider artificially raise the fry.
 There are advantages to naturally raising the fry over and above that it is much easier.
-Discus fry eat the slime off the parent’s side for the first 10 days to two weeks.
-This slime is very high in protein and contains antibodies that help the babies fight off disease.
-Naturally raised fry will grow much faster at first and will have more resistance to disease throughout their lives.
+Discus fry eat the slime off the parent’s side for the first 10-30 days.
+This slime is very high in protein and contains disease resistant antibodies that help the fry fight off diseases, particularily bacterial infections.
+Naturally raised fry will grow much faster at first and will have much more resistance to disease throughout their lives.

-Once the fry become free swimming, they will instinctively go to the sides of the parents to feed.
-They will go back and forth, usually in groups between the male and female parents.
-They do not show a preference for father or mother.
-There is nothing more beautiful in the fish world than a pair of discus, in full spawning coloration, swimming with a school of small babies at their side.
+Once the fry get to the point where they are free swimming, they will instinctively go to the sides of both of the parents to feed.
+They will go back and forth, usually in groups between the male and female breeder pair.
+They do not show a preference for father or mother, but the male is more likely to eat them.
+There is nothing more beautiful in the fish world than a pair of Discus, in full spawning coloration, swimming with a school of small babies at their side.

-Things you should remember.
-First, these babies will be very small and weak, so you will need to turn off all filtration, except for a sponge filter.
+There are things you should remember.
+First, the fry will be very small and weak, so you will need to turn off all filtration, except for a sponge filter.
 The biggest mistake that you can make is to do a water change in this aquarium with water that is not EXACTLY the same temperature.
-Discus fry are extremely sensitive to temperature shock and will die if you do a water change with water that is more than a few degrees different in temperature.
-With that said, discus fry are also very sensitive to ammonia burn, so you will need to do daily partial water changes.
+This is the one place where many hobbyist have the breeding go wrong and lose their Discus babies.
+Discus fry are extremely sensitive to temperature shock and will die if you do a water change with water that is more than just a few degrees different in temperature.
+With that said, Discus fry are also very sensitive to ammonia burn, so you will need to do daily partial water changes.
+You just need to make sure the water temperatures are the same in the replacement water and the fry tank.

-After 10 days, start adding a small amount of live baby brine shrimp to the tank.
+After 10 days, start adding a small amount of live baby brine shrimp to the tank, dripping it over the babies.
 By the end of one month, they will be about ½ inch and will be eating baby brine shrimp exclusively.
 At this point they are much more hardy and you are pretty much out of the woods.